Calling You

-"Calling You" is a song from the 1987 film Bagdad Cafe, starring Marianne Sägebrecht, CCH Pounder and Jack Palance.
-It was originally recorded by American R&B and gospel music singer Jevetta Steele.
-Bob Telson, the songwriter, also recorded his version.
-Both versions appeared on the movie soundtrack.
-The song was critically acclaimed, becoming a top-10 hit in France and Sweden, and it was also nominated for the Academy Award for Best Original Song at the 61st Academy Awards.
+"Calling You" is a song written by Bob Telson for the 1987 film Bagdad Cafe, in which it serves as the central musical theme.
+First recorded by American R&B and gospel music singer Jevetta Steele, the track appears prominently throughout the film and on its accompanying soundtrack.
+Steele's interpretation drew widespread critical praise for its sparse arrangement and emotive vocal delivery, helping the song become a top-10 hit in France and Sweden.
+Telson also recorded his own version for the soundtrack.
+"Calling You" went on to receive a nomination for the Academy Award for Best Original Song at the 61st Academy Awards, and has since been covered by numerous artists, including Celine Dion, who released a live rendition as a single in 1994.

 Jevetta Steele version

 Critical reception

-Film critic Julie Salamon from Wall Street Journal wrote, "The mood, dreamy and yearning, takes hold at the outset, as the terrific gospel singer Jevetta Steele sings Bob Telson's 'Calling You'.
+Film critic Julie Salamon from the Wall Street Journal wrote, "The mood, dreamy and yearning, takes hold at the outset, as the terrific gospel singer Jevetta Steele sings Bob Telson's 'Calling You'.
 This theme song is hypnotic; days later you'll find it turning itself on in your head."
-Upon the 1993 re-release, Larry Flick from Billboard magazine stated, "This overlooked nugget from the soundtrack to Bagdad Cafe is poised for long overdue success, thanks to its exposure in an AT&T television commercial.
+Upon the 1993 re-release, Larry Flick from Billboard stated, "This overlooked nugget from the soundtrack to Bagdad Cafe is poised for long overdue success, thanks to its exposure in an AT&T television commercial.
 Steele's haunting, beautiful vocal rests comfortably atop a spare keyboard and harmonica arrangement.
 Don't let this one slip by a second time".

-Jerry Smith from Music Week named it a "startlingly simple, but highly effective ballad", made distinctive by Steele's "hauntingly soulful vocals.
+Jerry Smith from Music Week described it as a "startlingly simple, but highly effective ballad", distinguished by Steele's "hauntingly soulful vocals.
 Could well be an offbeat hit if given the deserved exposure."
-Mixmaster Morris from NME said, "Jevetta has a beautiful voice that haunts the heart with a moving and yet feminine piano accompaniment."
-Jim Delmont from Omaha World-Herald viewed it as "a strangely fascinating theme song".
-Parry Gettelman from Orlando Sentinel wrote, "Levi Seacer's production is syrupy, but Steele sings the eerily simple melody with extraordinary strength and elegance."
-Joe Brown from The Washington Post complimented it as "haunting", sung by the "incomparable" Steele.
+Mixmaster Morris from NME wrote, "Jevetta has a beautiful voice that haunts the heart with a moving and yet feminine piano accompaniment."
+Jim Delmont from the Omaha World-Herald called it "a strangely fascinating theme song".
+Parry Gettelman from the Orlando Sentinel wrote, "Levi Seacer's production is syrupy, but Steele sings the eerily simple melody with extraordinary strength and elegance."
+Joe Brown from The Washington Post described it as "haunting", sung by the "incomparable" Steele.
 He added, "Okay, you can compare her to Whitney Houston - but Steele wins".